Raw Dried Pistachio seeds, Pistacia vera, Calif; Will grow nut trees

 They like full sun, hot, dry summers, and well drained soil.
 Very drought tolerant once established.
 Can handle salty soils more than most food trees.
 Pistachio trees do poorly in conditions of high humidity (east of the Rockies) and are susceptible to root rot in winter if they get too much undrained or standing water around the roots (such as Oregon and Washington).
 NOTE: Long, hot, low-humidity summers are required for proper ripening of the coveted nuts.
 Best planted in Spring outdoors or in a greenhouse anytime after cold stratification.

-Seeds can be planted as is after soaking, but germination will likely be only 50 to 60%.
+Seeds can be planted as is after soaking in water, but germination will likely be only 50 to 60%.
 But it works.
 No trouble, just plant.
+Do not remove the shells.

-Better germination (90-95%) can be obtained by shelling carefully or gently cracking the shells, then soaking the nuts for 16-24 hours.
+Better germination (90-95%) can be obtained by shelling very carefully or gently cracking the shells (If the seeds split, they are now dead.), then soaking the nuts for 16-24 hours.
 Next mix the seeds with slightly damp sand and place into a plastic bag with a few holes and refrigerate for a month or two.
 Plant the cold-stratified seeds in half sand, half perlite, and water daily.
 Caution: Too much moisture will rot the seeds!
 Once sprouted, use half potting soil to half perlite, or half potting soil and half sand, or one third of each.
 Horticultural studies show seed germination is greatly improved by soaking the seeds in solution of 1% potassium nitrate, a commercial Nitrogen fertilizer (not organic).
 Perhaps manure tea would also work, such as a pellet or two of Chickee-doo-doo in the water mix, but not sure exactly.

 It will take four to 10 years to get any flowers that indicate sex.
 Best if planted in the ground in sandy or well drained soil after one to two years of being potted.
 One male tree per a half dozen females is quite adequate (upwind male position preferred).
 (Kama Sutra positions are not relevant, those are different nuts and different positions.)